-3. Suppression Response Criteria.
-It is incumbent upon the IC to carefully determine if airborne resources are justified before forwarding a request.
+3. Suppression Response Criteria It is incumbent upon the IC to carefully determine if airborne resources are justified before forwarding a request.
 Aerial suppression assets should only be requested if one or more of the following criteria exist.

-CRITER RIA DESCRIPTION
+CRITERIA DESCRIPTION

-1 Crews Fire crews are in imminent danger.
+1 Crews Fire crews are in imminent danger

-2 Public Safety Public safety is at risk.
+2 Public Safety Public safety is at risk

-3 Assets Assets are at imminent risk.
-Assets are at imminent risk.
+3 Assets Assets are at imminent risk

-4 Fire Behaviour There are known high fuel loads and there is a likelihood of an excessive rate of spread, or extreme fire behaviour.
+4 Fire Behaviour There are known high fuel loads and there is a likelihood

+of an excessive rate of spread, or extreme fire behaviour